AA-CubeSat-Team/Magnetometer/RPi/HMC5983/README.md

 ### Example 1

 This is a very simple example of trying to open the I2C bus, connect to HMC5983, change the mode to continuous, gather some data, and then disconnect.
-To make and run the executable, type in the following command in the terminal:
+To make and run the executable, run the following command in the terminal:

 ```
 make example1.exe